 Among the many existing audio formats, MP3 is by far the most popular.
-Compatible with the majority of digital audio players, it is THE standard format par excellence.
-It allows you to enjoy top audio quality without taking up too much of your disk space on the Manager.
-Hence why it is the only format accepted on the Radio Manager.
+Compatible with most digital audio players, it is THE standard format par excellence.
+It allows you to enjoy top audio quality without taking up too much of your disk space on the Manager hence why it is the only format accepted by the Radio Manager.

 To use the different software, you will need to download them.
 Here is a selection of free software, relatively simple to use.